datafold/terraform-azure-datafold/README.md

   * deployment_name = The name of the deployment, used in kubernetes namespace, container naming and datadog "deployment" Unified Tag)
   * azure_tenant_id = The tenant ID where to deploy.
   * azure_subscription_id = The ID of the subscription to deploy in.
-* Run `terraform init -backend-config=../backend.hcl` in both application and infra directory.
+* Run `terraform init -backend-config=../backend.hcl` in the infra directory.
-* Our team will reach out to give you two secrets files:
-  * `secrets.yaml` goes into the `application` directory.
-  * Encrypt both files with sops and call both `secrets.yaml`

 * Run `terraform apply` in `infra` directory.
 This should complete ok.
-  * Check in the console if you see the load balancer, the EKS cluster, etc.
+  * Check in the console if you see the AKS cluster, PostgreSQL database, etc.
-* Run `terraform apply` in `application` directory.
-  * Check the settings made in the `main.tf` file.
-Maybe you want to set "datadog.install" to `false`.
-  * Check with your favourite kubernetes tool if you see the namespace and several datafold pods running there.
+  * If you enabled load balancer deployment, check for the Application Gateway as well.

+**Application Deployment**: After infrastructure is ready, deploy the application using the datafold-operator.
+See the [Datafold Helm Charts repository](https://github.com/datafold/helm-charts) for detailed application deployment instructions.

+## Infrastructure Dependencies

+This module is designed to provide the complete infrastructure stack for Datafold deployment.
+However, if you already have AKS infrastructure in place, you can choose to configure the required resources independently.

+**Required Infrastructure Components**:
+- AKS cluster with appropriate node pools
+- Azure Database for PostgreSQL
+- Azure Storage account for ClickHouse backups
+- Azure managed disks for persistent storage (ClickHouse data, ClickHouse logs, Redis data)
+- Managed identities and role assignments for cluster operations
+- Azure Application Gateway (always deployed by this module)
+- Virtual Network and networking components
+- SSL certificate (must be pre-created and validated)

+**Alternative Approaches**:
+- **Use this module**: Provides complete infrastructure setup for new deployments
+- **Use existing infrastructure**: Configure required resources manually or through other means
+- **Hybrid approach**: Use this module for some components and existing infrastructure for others

+For detailed specifications of each required component, see the [Datafold Dedicated Cloud Azure Deployment Documentation](https://docs.datafold.com/datafold-deployment/dedicated-cloud/azure).
+For application deployment instructions, see the [Datafold Helm Charts repository](https://github.com/datafold/helm-charts).

 ## Resource Name Customization